oroinc/documentation/commerce/dev_guide/web_api/index.rst

         - If you want to generate an API key for yourself, navigate to the profile page of your user:

-            - Either click the :guilabel:`My User` link in the **User Menu** in the upper-right corner of the current page, or
+            - either click the **My User** link in **User Menu** in the upper-right corner of the current page, or

-            - Follow the direct link, e.g. ``http://<hostname_of_your_oro_application>/user/profile/view``.
+            - follow the direct link, e.g. ``http://<hostname_of_your_oro_application>/user/profile/view``.

         - If you want to generate an API key for another user:

-            a.
-Open their view page.
+            - open their view page

-            b.
-Open the :guilabel:`Users` grid (:guilabel:`System` --> :guilabel:`User Management` --> :guilabel:`Users`).
+            - open the list of all users (**System > User Management > Users**)

-            c.
-Find the user who needs an API key.
+            - find the user who needs an API key

-            d.
-Click the corresponding grid row or the |IcView| :guilabel:`View` icon in the ellipsis menu at the right end of the row.
+            - click the corresponding user row or the |IcView| **View** icon in the ellipsis menu at the right end of the row.

-    3. Click the :guilabel:`Generate Key` button.
+    3. Click the **Generate Key** button.
 You will see the generated key near the button, it will look like: 'dd1c18d06773cc377c9df6166c54c6e5fefa50fa'.

 .. image:: /dev_guide/img/api/api_generateapikey_myuser.png
+   :alt: A generated API key sample of a certain user

 For more details about how to generate an API Key and authentication header, please see the :ref:`How to use WSSE authentication <how-to-use-wsse-authentication>` topic.